dhavalgshah/learning-path/README.md

 - [ ] Monitoring (Observability)

 > Soft-skills is one of biggest thing I want to improve on.
 Few areas I want to
-> improve upon are attentive listening, written technical
+> improve upon are attentive listening, technical writing,
-> communication, constructive feedback, expectation management, and time management.
+> constructive feedback, expectation management, and time management.

 ## How it works?